Crystal system: Bravais lattices

 All crystalline materials (not including quasicrystals) must, by definition, fit into one of these arrangements.

 For convenience a Bravais lattice is depicted by a unit cell which is a factor 1, 2, 3, or 4 larger than the primitive cell.
 Depending on the symmetry of a crystal or other pattern, the fundamental domain is again smaller, up to a factor 48.

 The Bravais lattices were studied by Moritz Ludwig Frankenheim in 1842, who found that there were 15 Bravais lattices.
 This was corrected to 14 by A. Bravais in 1848.

 In other dimensions

 Two-dimensional space

-Two dimensional space has the same number of crystal systems, crystal families, and lattice systems.
-In 2D space, there are four crystal systems: oblique, rectangular, square, and hexagonal.
+In two-dimensional space, there are four crystal systems (oblique, rectangular, square, hexagonal), four crystal families (oblique, rectanguar, square, hexagonal), and four lattice systems (oblique, rectangular, square, and hexagonal).